pedrokehl/distributed-file-server/README.md

 2       | File does not exist    | When the client request a file that does not exists 3       | File name already exists | When the client tries to upload a file with a name that is already in use 4       | File unavailable   | When the server of the file requests is unavailable

+### TODO

+- Implement the client
+- Change the manager to accept files directly instead of base64